 - High Fiber Content – Fiber is known for its applause-worthy ability to prevent heart ailments and type 2 diabetes.
-Fibers are nothing but plant based carbohydrates that do not digest in the body.
+Fibers are nothing but plant-based carbohydrates that do not get digested in the body.
 They help in keeping your bowel movements smooth.
 Too much of fiber can overwhelm your intestinal bacteria and lead to stomach ache.3

 - Body’s Sensitivity To Sulfite – Sulfite is a chemical added to dates to maintain their waxy coating and shine.
 It also increases the shelf life of the fruit by preventing harmful bacteria from growing.
 If your body is sensitive to sulfite, it is very likely that you may face certain complications like excessive bloating, painful stomach aches, and diarrhea.

 Foods with high fructose content should be blamed for stomach gas.4 This is another reason why one should avoid dates, which are well known for their high fructose content.